isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 A destructor (either user-defined or compiler-generated) is implicitly declared `noexcept` (independently of what code is in its body) if all of the members of its class have `noexcept` destructors.
+By explicitly marking destructors `noexcept`, an author guards against the destructor becoming implicitly `noexcept(false)` through the addition or modification of a class member.

 ##### Enforcement

-(Simple) A destructor should be declared `noexcept`.
+(Simple) A destructor should be declared `noexcept` if it could throw.

 ## <a name="SS-ctor"></a>C.ctor: Constructors